fastify/fastify-env/README.md

 ```

-**NB:** internally this plugin force to not have additional properties, so the `additionalProperties` flag is forced to be `false`
+**NB:** support for additional properties in the schema is disabled for this plugin, with the `additionalProperties` flag set to `false` internally.

 ### Typescript
-In order to have typing for the fastify instance, you should follow the example below.
+In order to have typing for the fastify instance, you should follow the example below:

 ```typescript
 declare module 'fastify' {